mendix/docs/content/en/docs/appstore/app-services/invoice-processing.md

 6. In the **Mapping** box, **Select** the Import Mapping that you created to define how extracted data should be mapped into an entity.
 7. Click **OK** to save the changes and close the dialog box.

 {{% alert color="info" %}} Optionally for further automation, add [event handlers](/refguide/event-handlers/) on the entity where extracted data is populated.
-You can call your own microflow to process the extracted data (e.g. on **A**fter **CO**mmit event).
+You can call your own microflow to process the extracted data (e.g. on an after-commit event).
 For example, your microflow can modify, validate, and pass the data to next steps.
 By doing this, you can achieve full end-to-end automation.{{% /alert %}}

 ### 4.4 Checking Statistics on the Service Dashboard